 - a.
 The enforcement sample will be used for the official HSE analysis by the official control laboratory. - b.
 The trade (defence sample) will be provided to the food business to allow the food business to perform their own (second) analysis of the sample. - c.
 The referee sample is held by the authorised officer (EHO) to be used where another analysis by another official laboratory is required e.g. requested by a court in legal proceedings.
 The referee sample will also be used where another analysis test or diagnosis by another official laboratory is requested by the food business as per Article 35(3) of the OCR. - 3.
-In the case of a dispute, a documentary review of the initial analysis, test or diagnosis and where appropriate another official analysis, test or diagnosis by another official laboratory as per Article 35(3) of the OCR will be carried out.
+In the case of a dispute, a documentary review of the initial analysis, test or diagnosis and where appropriate another official analysis, test or diagnosis by another official laboratory as per Article 35(3) of the OCR.
 This process will involve the food business requesting that another official laboratory examines relevant documents and records related to the initial analysis, test or diagnosis carried out by the HSE official laboratory involved in official controls and where appropriate, another analysis, test or diagnosis by another official laboratory.
+The food business operator may, by notice in writing delivered to the authorised officer no more than 10 working days after the issuance of the initial opinion, request at his or her own expense, a documentary review of the initial analysis or test or another analysis, test or inspection by another official laboratory.

-Food businesses should note that in accordance with Article 35(4) of the OCR the application by a food business for a SEO under Article 35(1) of the OCR shall not affect the obligation of the competent authorities to take prompt action to eliminate or contain the risks to human, animal and plant health, or to animal welfare or, as regards GMOs and plant protection products, also to the environment, in accordance with this Regulation and with the rules referred to in Article 1(2) of the OCR.
+Food businesses should note that in accordance with Regulation 13(7) of S.I.
+No. 79 of 2020, the competent authority, may, where it considers that it is necessary to eliminate or contain the risks to human, animal or plant health, animal welfare, or, as regards GMOs and plant protection products, also to the environment, take immediate action notwithstanding that the sampling procedures set out in this Regulation 13 of S.I.
+No. 79 of 2020 have not been carried out and notwithstanding any application by the operator for a SEO under Article 35 of the OCR.